Skip to main content

 "We know our pharmacists are experts and trained in medication, improving patient health and outcomes overall for patients and the healthcare system as a whole.
 Pharmacy is the third largest profession and the second most trained health professional behind physicians.
 The locations are highly accessible," she said.

-After noting that pharmacists practice in a variety of settings, Groves said, "The future of pharmacy is evolving to a team-based care model.
+After noting that pharmacists practice in a wide variety of settings, Groves said, "The future of pharmacy is evolving to a team-based care model.
 From a national standpoint, we’re seeing the evolution of the scope of practice to align with education and training.
-We’ll see more states including pharmacists scope to additional services they can provide, testing for chronic conditions and ordering treatment for conditions where authorized.
+We’ll see more states including pharmacists' scope to additional services they can provide, testing for chronic conditions and ordering treatment for conditions where authorized.
 As we look into the next three to five years, the pharmacist as part of a team-based care model is where we’re evolving and looking into going."

 Watkins added his views on the future, stating, “When we start using terms like, 'inappropriate ER utilization,' that’s usually a proxy to 'lack of access of care.'"

 Watkins noted that pharmacies can step in and provide a whole array of services that otherwise are not being taken care of today.
 "Six out of 10 Americans have a chronic disease, and four out of 10 have more than two.
-If we put every pharmacist, doctor, and nurse to use, we have a huge problem with chronic diseases.
+If we put every pharmacist, doctor and nurse to use, we have a huge problem with chronic diseases.
 We’re one of the worst in quality in developed nations.
 We are last on the quality list.
 We’re barely tapping the training and competency of pharmacists to help bend that curve."

 The discussion continued with Siggins addressing the positive state of the Equitable Community Access to Pharmacist Services Act legislation advancing at the federal level and the importance of the Future of Pharmacy Care Coalition in support of ECAPS.